Exchanging System Models with SpecIF

 - A ✶ Feature is an intentional distinguishing characteristic of a system, often a unique selling proposition.

 The Fundamental Modelling Concepts (FMC) conceived by Prof. Dr. Siegfried Wendt, founding director of the Hasso-Plattner-Institute Potsdam, and his research team show, that all models of known methods can be constructed using three model element types Actor, State and Event [1,2].
 Requirement and Feature have been added for textual information complementing the models.

-Within the SpecIF schema, the information model (meta-model) specifies the resource types and statement types that will be available for the system model.
+Within the SpecIF schema, the information model (meta-model) specifies the resource classes and statement classes that will be available for the system model.

-- Resource-types such as 'Requirement' oder 'System component',
+- Resource-classes such as 'Requirement' oder 'System component',

-- Statement-types such as 'contains' or 'satisfies', where the permissible Resource-types for subjects and objects of any statement instance can be specified for convenience.
+- Statement-classes such as 'contains' or 'satisfies', where the permissible Resource-types for subjects and objects of any statement instance can be specified for convenience.

-- Hierarchy-types such as 'Document outline' or 'Bill of Materials', providing a linear and hierarchical view on the model elements.
+- Hierarchy-classes such as 'Document outline' or 'Bill of Materials', providing a linear and hierarchical view on the model elements.

-All Types may have an individual set of Property-types with permissible value range each.
+All Classes may have an individual set of Property-classes with permissible value range each.
 For example, a 'Requirement' may have the properties 'Title', 'Description' and 'Priority'.

-The resources, relations and hierarchies with their properties are instances of the respective types.
-A SpecIF data-set contains both the types and instances, so that not only the values, but also their types with value ranges are known by all consumers.
+The resources, relations and hierarchies with their properties are instances of the respective classes.
+A SpecIF data-set contains both the classes and instances, so that not only the values, but also their classes with value ranges are known by all consumers.